Editorial Standards

 A Worked Example You Can Mirror

-Mail Form 8404 with a check for 530.59 to the Kansas City address shown on the form.
+Mail Form 8404 with a check for 437.23 to the address listed at irs.gov/wheretofile under digit 8.
 If you pay late, the IRS charges daily‑compounded interest at the section 6621 rate on the unpaid amount.
 If you are a C corporation, you may deduct the Form 8404 interest in the year paid or accrued.

 Shortcut, build a small template that pulls Schedule K deferred income, auto‑computes the two tax amounts, applies the year’s printed factor, and spits out a payment memo.
 Review takes minutes when the model is clean.